-This review is going to have some spoilers, since it’s been a while since the 70s, but even people who missed Jaws the first time pretty much knows most of the plot, just via pop culture osmosis.
+This review is going to have some spoilers, but since it’s been a while since the 70s, even people who missed Jaws the first time pretty much knows most of the plot (via pop culture osmosis).

 The gore is surprisingly low key.
 There are two distinct grisly moments, and one of those is a jump scare.
 (That would be the one-eyed human head under the boat).
 And the only real icky scene is the real early one, where the naked girl’s remains are a bloody lump chewed on by a seething mass of crabs.
-It’s a quick scene, and you get more visceral punch from the random police man who found her: he’s so squicked out he can ‘t watch, stand, or even be near her.
-You can practically smell it.
+It’s a quick thing, and you get more visceral punch from the random policeman who found her: he’s so squicked out he can ‘t watch, stand, or even be near the remains.
+You can almost smell it yourself.

-The less you see of ol’ Jaws as he swims by or attacks, the better he looks.
-He’s got one or two raggedly bad side shots that don’t even look like a living animal, and since the actors/crew knew it, they kept him mostly head on, where it was mostly the big bloody jaw coming at you.
+The less you see of ol’ Bruce (Jaws’ real-life mechanical contraption) as he swims by or attacks, the better he looks.
+He’s got one or two raggedly bad side shots that really look awful (like when it’s on the boat, attacking Quint).
+Since Spielberg knew how bad his rubber shark looked, the crew kept it mostly underwater or head on, where we see only the big bloody mouth coming at the screen.

 But in this viewing, if I wasn’t gripped by a scene, I was laughing.
 And sometimes I was gripped AND laughing.
 This is frakking good storytelling.

-And the ending is so completely satisfying that you walk out with a big old smile.
-I even sat through the entire credits, just to see Brody and Hooper actually make it, with those barrels, back safely the shore.
-Then I could breathe again and turn the laptop off.
-I haven’t felt so excited and satisfied by an monster action movie since Pitch Black or Aliens.
+The ending is so completely satisfying that you walk out with a big smile.
+I sat through the entire end credits, just to see Brody and Hooper make it, swimming on those barrels, back safely to shore.
+Then I could breathe again, and turn the laptop off.
+I haven’t felt so excited and satisfied by a monster action movie since Pitch Black or Aliens.

-Something really fun and totally unplanned: there’s a heat wave going on in So Cal, and I’ve been swimming in the pool daily.
+Something really fun: there’s a heat wave going on in So Cal, and I’ve been swimming in the pool daily.
 To the point where I wan’t going to dry out for movie watching…and yeah, I swam and paddled through my entire Jaws rewatch, laptop on the edge of the pool.
 This wasn’t planned.
 By the time I realized it, I was glad it was a pool, and not, you now, the ocean.
-Although I love the ocean and no frelling fish is going to keep me out of it.
+(Although I love the ocean and no fraking fish is going to keep me out of it.)
 I just thought it was an interesting juxtaposition.

 Did I bother to watch the sequels?
 Good question.
 In a word: No.

 Want to hear some crazy stats from the Jaws franchise?
 Rotten Tomatoes gives 1975 Jaws a coveted 97% score.
-For a film in an ear of public smoking and casually sexist behaviors, that’s pretty awesome.
-But then the critic scores drop down FAST:
+For a film in an era of public smoking and casually sexist behaviors, that’s pretty awesome.
+For the sequels, the critic scores drop down FAST:

 Jaws 3 – 41% (Meaning “meh”…see it at home if you can’t get enough sharks chomping swimmers)

 And now….we have The Meg: all about an ancient, titanic sea shark the size of a cruise ship.
-We’re covering the science of Megalodon, the Mosasaurus, and the Great While on RunPee.com for you geeky enjoyment!
-Those will be live tomorrow, and Dan’s having a lot of fun with them.
+We’re covering the science of Megalodon, the Mosasaurus, and the Great White on RunPee.com for your geeky enjoyment!
+(See below.)

 Movie Grade: A+